adamjakab/BetterHiit/README.md

 Once the environment is set up correctly, use the run.sh script with the `run` command:
 > $ ./run.sh run

-To run for a specific device (e.x.: fenix7):
+To run for a specific device (e.x.: Forerunner 965):
-> $ ./run.sh --device fenix7 run
+> $ ./run.sh --device fr965 run

 To run tests (not implemented):
 > $ ./run.sh test